brennanhilton/RNAseqCovarImpute/README.md

 The `limmavoom_imputed_data_list` function loops through the imputed data list (output from `impute_by_gene_bin` function) and runs RNA-seq analysis with the limma-voom pipeline.
-Users specify the formula for the RNA-seq design matrix and the main predictor of interest for which log fold-changes will be estimated.
+Users specify the formula for the RNA-seq design matrix for which log fold-changes will be estimated.
 This procedure can also be run with a different parallel back-end or in serial using the `BPPARAM` argument as above.

 ``` r
 coef_se <- limmavoom_imputed_data_list(